What are the Requirements for CDL School?

 Meet the Requirements for CDL school?
 Join TDI!

-If you meet the requirements for CDL school and want to make sure you go to the best in the country, enroll with Truck Driver Institute.
+If you meet the requirements for CDL school and are ready to embark on a new career, look no further!
+Truck Driver Institute is the best in the country, and we can get you on the road in as little as 15 days!
 You don’t need any previous experience to enroll with our program, as we provide comprehensive and practical preparation for the CDL A test, as well as other endorsements.
 We make sure you have all the knowledge you need to pass your permit test by week 1, so you can get right on the road with our practice vehicles on weeks 2 and 3.
 Our streamlined classes can have drivers out on the road with a carrier in less than a month, thanks to our expertly designed classes and job placement services.
-TDI is one of the largest Class A Schools that is not owned by a trucking company, with 11 schools in 7 states, so you know our students come first.
-Carriers know that TDI brings out the best in drivers, which is as many as 80% of graduates have a job lined up right after graduation.
-Taking the steps to get into CDL school can be a challenge, but meeting this challenge can open up doors that you cannot even imagine.
-Truck driving is the lifeblood of this country, so if you’re interested in joining the profession, contact us today.

 Get Started